widefix/actual_db_schema/README.md

 # ActualDbSchema

-Does juggling branches in a Rails app mess up your DB schema?
+Does switching between branches in a Rails app mess up your DB schema?

 Keep the DB schema actual across branches in your Rails project.
 Just install `actual_db_schema` gem and run `db:migrate` in branches as usual.
 It automatically rolls back the *phantom migrations* (non-relevant to the current branch).
 No additional steps are needed.